 In the context of nutrition, the applicability of the precautionary principle – if in doubt, do nothing – can only extend so far, due to the human requirement for food.

 With the nature of nutrition science, which inherently relies on multiple lines of evidence, observational research, perhaps only a few RCT’s in a particular area, even a ‘statistically significant’ result or small number of results leads to an inevitable conclusion: “we need more evidence”.
-The precautionary principle wins the day, and the do-nothing scenario continues.
+The precautionary principle often wins the day, and with the potential for evidence to remain suspended in animation.

 Let’s be very clear: there is nothing wrong with this hierarchy in principle, and there is nothing wrong with drug interventions.
 In fact, the growing “food is medicine” narrative is increasingly becoming a cause for concern, given the potential for the both healthcare professionals and the public to become dismissive of pharmacotherapy, and overestimate the role of nutrition in a given context.

 Where the issue with that particular hierarchy may arise is with regard to the potential misunderstanding of when it is appropriate, or conversely when it may need to be reassessed.
-There appears to be an increasingly binary thinking of health interventions being one or the other, which can be problematic in two ways.
-The first is the context of application; misunderstanding of the role of nutrition, through lack of knowledge of the evidence, or a desire to overstate or understate the evidence relative to preconceived beliefs about diet and health [see the plant-based communities continued veneration of Ornish and Esselstyn in this regard, or the low-carbohydrate communities cognitive dissonance for Kevin Hall’s research].
-The second is the context of evidence assessment; rather than fill gaps in the evidence with weak claims, evaluating evidence for nutrition interventions through application of a practical nutrition-specific framework to assess the evidence that is there, objectively.
+There appears to be an increasingly binary thinking that health interventions or a choice between drugs vs. ‘lifestyle’ [in the popular parlance], which can be problematic in two ways.
+The first is the context of application; misunderstanding the role of nutrition, through lack of knowledge of the evidence, or a desire to overstate or understate the evidence relative to preconceived beliefs about diet and health [see the plant-based communities continued veneration of Dean Ornish and Caldwell Esselstyn in this regard, or the low-carbohydrate communities cognitive dissonance for Kevin Hall’s research].
+The second is the context of evidence assessment; rather than fill gaps in the evidence with weak claims, it is important to evaluate evidence for nutrition interventions through application of a practical nutrition-specific framework to assess the evidence that is there, objectively.

-The two are linked in an awkward feedback loop.
-This latter point above is the first potential issue with the hierarchy.
-It creates an assumption that food is so far down the ladder, recommendations can be made without a proper grasp of the evidence, while simultaneously elevating it to No.1 on the chart: a dangerous combination of under-competence and over-confidence, aka the Dunning-Kruger Effect.
-The primary justification for this elevation in the absence of education is an indifferent, “where is the harm?”
+These two competing conundrums are linked in an awkward feedback loop.
+First, the hierarchy creates an assumption that diet is so far down the ladder of evidential priorities, recommendations can be made without a proper grasp of the evidence, while simultaneously elevating diet to No.1 in order of priority: a dangerous combination of under-competence and over-confidence, aka the Dunning-Kruger Effect.
+The primary justification for this elevation of diet to the top of the priority, in the absence of knowledge, is usually a problematic assumption, “where is the harm?”

 The aforementioned hierarchy may be responsible for underpinning such a conviction, stemming from the fact that medical professionals are trained in the context of risk assessment to consider risk relative to drugs, or surgical interventions, both of which carry a much higher risk potential and therefore onerous consideration for use.
 The translational issue is where this becomes a qualifier for fairly spurious or weak evidence for nutrition-related advice.
 This is the crux of this issue: it is not that there may be harm to a given nutrition intervention.
 It is about understanding the limits of nutrition for treating medical conditions, and understanding where the evidence starts and ends.